alyssamichelle/progress/The Future of JS 2018.md

 ![](http://cl.nicoll.co/oIcY/Image%202017-12-12%20at%203.18.06%20pm.png)

 ￼Ember.
 What to say about Ember?
-I used [Google Trends]() to generate some data on the four top runner Frameworks and got this glorious chart:
+I used Google Trends to generate some data on the four top runner Frameworks and got this glorious chart:

-￼
 ![](http://cl.nicoll.co/oI4q/Screen%20Shot%202017-12-12%20at%2014.59.07.png)

 Now that chart doesn’t do a whole lot for me, other than showing Ember as a dead thing, which we all knew.
 Jk, please don’t send Tomster after me.
 So I decided to turn it into a nifty pie chart, that might help shed more light on the situation:

-￼
 ￼
 ![](http://cl.nicoll.co/oAQy/[b5509a7f44ba2ffd22e580d2830ca4b7]_Image%202017-12-06%20at%202.36.00%20pm.png)